-Year-end balances due to these related companies arising from purchase of goods and services are shown in notes 28(b) and 28(c).
+Year-end balances due to these related companies arising from purchase of goods and services are shown in note 28(c).

 (c) Key management compensation

 Management considers remuneration to all key management of the Group has already been disclosed in note 13.